SHPING Price Down 9.5% Over Last Week (SHPING)

-SHPING (CURRENCY:SHPING) traded 1% lower against the U.S. dollar during the twenty-four hour period ending at 18:00 PM Eastern on August 29th.
-SHPING has a total market capitalization of $1.03 million and $81,451.00 worth of SHPING was traded on exchanges in the last day.
-Over the last week, SHPING has traded 9.5% lower against the U.S. dollar.
-One SHPING coin can currently be purchased for about $0.0006 or 0.00000001 BTC on cryptocurrency exchanges.
+SHPING (CURRENCY:SHPING) traded 1% lower against the U.S. dollar during the 24 hour period ending at 16:00 PM Eastern on August 30th.
+During the last seven days, SHPING has traded down 9.5% against the U.S. dollar.
+SHPING has a total market cap of $1.03 million and approximately $81,451.00 worth of SHPING was traded on exchanges in the last 24 hours.
+One SHPING coin can currently be purchased for about $0.0006 or 0.00000001 BTC on major cryptocurrency exchanges.

 - Binance USD (BUSD) traded 0% lower against the dollar and now trades at $1.00 or 0.00002050 BTC.